 Earn Your Shield

-Now that you’ve completed your MITx MicroMasters, you’re eligible for entry into one of the highest-ranked universities in the Midwest.
+Now that you’ve completed your MITx MicroMasters program, you’re eligible for entry into one of the highest-ranked universities in the Midwest.
 There’s never been a better time to enhance your skills with a master’s degree from Doane University.

 Doane University’s fully online Master of Business Administration program focuses on the technical elements of business management, both from an operational and strategical standpoint, and equips students with the rational decision-making skills that are essential to succeeding in business.

-We offer five different start dates during the academic year, so you can get started promptly upon completing your MITx MicroMasters.
+We offer five different start dates during the academic year, so you can get started promptly upon completing your MITx MicroMasters program.
 Start terms are in January, March, May, July, and August.

 To be eligible to enroll in Doane’s MBA program, candidates must complete an application and fulfill these requirements: